Allitoxsdd/credit-risk-pd-expected-loss./README.md

 - Later modeling may need to handle redundancy (e.g., via feature selection, regularization, or engineered summaries).

 The EDA results guide the design of the **Probability of Default (PD) models**

+3- Train/test split

+Decided to use the two following methods for breviety and simplicity but, more models can be implemented to check true average precision(Monte Carlo, Poisson Process* , Markov Chain, Fault/Event Tree)
+Logistic regression baseline (with scaling + class weights)

+Random Forest challenger

+Metrics: AUC, KS, confusion matrix, calibration plot